-This is a passively managed ETF.
-Its investment strategy is to replicate the Index while minimizing the related tracking error.
-Bloomberg MSCI US Corporate High Yield SRI Sustainable Index (the "Index") is a bond index, calculated, maintained and published by Bloomberg Indices.
-It offers exposure to the USD denominated high yield corporate bond market of issuers meeting ESG requirements as defined below.
-Among the universe of USD denominated high yield bonds issued by companies in developed markets (the "Universe"), Bloomberg Indices selects bonds using rules on criteria such as but not limited to: (i) Minimum amount outstanding at bond level; (ii) Minimum bond outstanding at issuer level; (iii) Remaining time to maturity; (iv) Issuers being attributed an "ESG Rating" (as defined by MSCI).
+More precisely, Bloomberg Barclays MSCI Global Corporate High Yield SRI Sustainable Index (the "Index") offers exposure to the high yield corporate bond market denominated in USD, EUR and GBP.
+The Index is a bond index, calculated, maintained and published by Bloomberg Barclays.
+Among the universe of USD, EUR and GBP denominated high yield bonds issued by companies in developed markets, Bloomberg Barclays selects bonds using rules on criteria such as but not limited to: (1) Minimum amount outstanding at bond level; (2) Remaining time to maturity; (3) Issuers being attributed an "ESG Rating" (as defined by MSCI).
 MSCI ESG Rating provides an overall company ESG rating - a seven-point scale from 'AAA' to 'CCC'.
 MSCI ESG Rating methodology uses a rules-based methodology designed to measure a company's resilience to long-term, industry material ESG risks.
 It is based on extra-financial ESG key issues that focus on the intersection between a company's core business and the industry-specific issues that may create significant risks and opportunities for the company.
 The ESG key issues are weighted according to impact and time horizon of the risk or opportunity.
-The ESG key issues include for instance, but are not limited to, water stress, carbon emissions, labor management or business ethics.
-For the avoidance of doubt, companies with no ESG Ratings are excluded; The application of eligibility criteria (i) to (iv) leads to a narrowed investment universe (the "Eligible Universe"). (v) The Eligible Universe is screened to exclude issuers: - Involved in activities such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Civilian Firearms, Military Weapons (as per the standard Bloomberg MSCI SRI screen), Thermal Coal, Generation of Thermal Coal, or Unconventional Oil and Gas; - Involved in a major ESG controversy (based on the MSCI ESG Controversy score); - With an "ESG Rating" lower than BBB.
+The ESG key issues include for instance, but are not limited to, water stress, carbon emissions, labor management or business.
+For the avoidance of doubt, companies with no ESG Rating are excluded; The application of eligibility criteria (1) to (3) leads to a narrowed investment universe (the "Eligible Universe") (v) The Eligible Universe is screened to exclude issuers : - involved in activities such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified Organisms (GMO), Nuclear Power, Civilian Firearms, Military Weapons (as per the standard Bloomberg Barclays MSCI SRI screen), Thermal Coal, Generation of Thermal Coal, or Unconventional Oil and Gas; - involved in a major ESG controversy (based on the MSCI ESG Controversy score); - with an "ESG Rating" lower than BBB.
 The Index uses a "Best-in-class" approach, i.e., an approach where leading or best-performing investments are selected within a universe, industry sector or class.
 Using such Best-in-class approach, the Sub-Fund follows an extra-financial approach significantly engaging that permits the reduction by at least 20% of the Eligible Universe (expressed in number of issuers).

 The Product strategy is also relying on systematic exclusions policies (normative and sectorials) as further described in Amundi Responsible Investment policy.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+No commited rate.